Finance & Banking

 - Understand the utility of sustainable finance.

-At the end of the 20-hour course, we expect the students to be able to use the framework analysis taught in this course to understand and analyse current developments in international banking as a part of their practical work decision making.
+At the end of the course, we expect the students to be able to use the framework analysis taught in this course to understand and analyse current developments in international banking as a part of their practical work decision making.

 - Lectures and team workgroup